MatthewGCampbell/ESPHomeRoombaComponent/README.md

-# Roomba Component for ESPHome (for old Rommba without wifi)
+# Roomba Component for ESPHome (for old models without wifi)

 *THIS IS JUST FORK FROM GREAT COMPONNENT https://github.com/mannkind/ESPHomeRoombaComponent AND ALL CREDITS GOES TO THE AUTHOR.
 I JUST UPDATED THE INSTRUCTIONS AND EXAMPLES SINCE SOME THINGS IN ORIGINAL DOCUMENTATION HAVE ERRORS AND SOME NEEDED TO BE UPDATED.*